open-mmlab/mmsegmentation/configs/imagenets/README.md

     --format-only --eval-options "imgfile_prefix=./imagenets"
 ```

-Finally, please generate the required `method.txt` and zip the files.
+3. Generate the `method.txt` and zip the files required by the online benchmark.
-The generated zip file cold be submit to the evaluation server.
+The generated zip file can be submit to the online evaluation server.

 ```shell
 cd configs/imagenets